Django Messages Framework

 ERROR 40 error An error or failure occurred.

-By default, Django will only display messages of level 20 or higher.
+By default, Django only displays messages of level 20 or higher.

-To change the threshold value, in settings.py write:
+To change the threshold value for messages, in settings.py write:

 MESSAGE_LEVEL = 10 # show debug messages and higher